choishingwan/PRS-Tutorial/docs/target.md

     - `2` samples were excluded

 # Generate final QCed sample
-After performing the full analysis, you can generate a QCed data set with the following command
+After performing the full analysis, you can generate a QC'ed data set with the following command:
 ```bash
 plink \
     --bfile EUR \